 Serological Allergy Testing

-If an animal has both IDST and Serological Allergy testing performed, there can sometimes be a discrepancy with the results and some dermatologists now recommend doing both these tests together, as choosing allergens for ASIT from the postitive results of both tests may result in a better response rate.
-Also, I have had cases which were negative on IDST but positive on serological testing and vice-versa which have gone on to respond to immunotherapy.
-Results of the Artu serological test are expressed numerically and any allergen with a score over 150 is considered potentially significant.
+If an animal has both IDST and Serological Allergy testing performed, there can sometimes be a discrepancy with the results, and for the reasons mentioned above, a lot of dermatologists now recommend doing both these tests together, as choosing allergens for ASIT from the positive results of both tests may result in a better response rate.
+Also, I have had cases that were negative on IDST but positive on serological testing and vice-versa which have gone on to respond to immunotherapy.